tremor-rs/tremor-www-main/content/blog/2021-07-06-Blog-Rohit-Property-Based-Testing.md

 ### Introduction

-Hey, I am Rohit from India, about to complete my undergrad in CSE and will be working as a Software Engineer soon.
+Hey, I am [Rohit Dandamudi](https://www.linkedin.com/in/kurious-diru/) from India, about to complete my undergrad in CSE and will be working as a Software Engineer soon.
 I will be sharing my expereince at Tremor :)

 ### Main motivation for applying